Carroll O'Connor: NAACP Image Award, 1992, In the Heat of the Night Best Dramatic Series NAACP Image Award, 1993, In the Heat of the Night Best Dramatic SeriesOther honors

+He became a lifelong member of the Actors Studio in 1971.

 In 1973, his fraternity conferred its highest honor, the Sigma Phi Epsilon Citation, on him.

 O'Connor is the only male actor to have won the lead acting Emmy Award in both the comedy and drama series categories.

 In July 1991, O'Connor, Jean Stapleton, Reiner, and Sally Struthers reunited to celebrate the 20th anniversary of All in the Family.
 With reruns airing in syndication on TV Land, Antenna TV and CBS, the show's popularity continued.

 In March 2000, O'Connor received a star on the Hollywood Walk of Fame and was given a St. Patrick's Day tribute by MGM.

 O'Connor's caricature is displayed at Sardi's restaurant in New York City's Theater District.